mstksg/inCode/copy/entries/functor-structures-2.md

 And there we have it --- a fully functional bidirectional parser schema type that we assembled step-by-step, adding each piece incrementally and exploring the space until we found something useful for us.
+We have a single schema that can represent documentation, parsing, and serialization in a way that they are all kept in sync, after writing things only once!

 A cute function we could write to tie things together would be one that does a round-trip, serializing and then parsing, to make sure things worked properly.